ombulabs/failure_machine/README.md

 ## Installation

-For now, the only way to use this is to clone this repo, run `mix install` and then `mix escript.build`
+For now, the only way to use this is to clone this repo, run `mix deps.get` and then `mix escript.build`

 ## Usage